Dusk1234567/DUSK/LOCALHOST_SETUP.md

 # Localhost Setup Guide for Minecraft Lifesteal E-commerce Platform

-This guide will help you set up and run the Minecraft Lifesteal e-commerce platform on your local computer.
+This comprehensive guide will help you set up and run the complete Minecraft Lifesteal e-commerce platform on your local computer with all features including email notifications, order management, and admin functionality.

 ## Prerequisites